shashiongithub/Rainbow-Parser/README.md

 The python script calls the main binary lpcfgparser driver, and outputs the parses to the standard output.
 If it cannot parse a sentence for some reason, it will output "( )".
 All trees are output in standard bracketing format such as in the Penn Treebank.

 Note that the lpcfgparser.py script uses ^ as a special symbol for the different tokens.
-If the parser sees a token x^y, it will only take x to be the word to be parsed.
+If the parser sees a token x^y, it will only take x to be the word to be parsed. y will be treated as the POS tag of the word.

+New note: it is now necessary to specify sentence tokens as x^y, where both x and y are specified.
+This is necessary because unknown words used to be replaced by their corresponding POS tags, and if an underspecified POS tag is used for such words, the parser may fail on the sentence.

 ### Normalizing Treebanks